 The first strip of wallpaper will line up with the last strip of wallpaper

-you hang and the pattern should match up at that place.
+you hang and the pattern should match up at the ends.
 You will want to

-start and finish wallpapering in a corner, near the curtains or behind a
+start and finish wallpapering in a corner, near curtains, or behind a door

-door so that the mismatch is less obvious.
+so that any mismatched wallpaper is less obvious.
 The focal point of the room

 should have the fewest seams.